 - Alarm tag: Use this input field to specify a list of tags, which will always start the system service when a document having these tags is changed, regardless of the specified time interval.
 Use the format 'domain|tag' and specify multiple tags comma separated.
 Use 'domain|*' to trigger all tags of a domain.
 If the domain is not specified, the default domain is used.

 - Alarm realm: If you specify a list of realms here, any change to a document having tags in any of these realms will trigger the system service regardless of the specified time interval for this service.
 Multiple domains are specified comma separated.
 Note, that if both Alert tag and Alert realm are set, Alert realm is ignored.

 - Click Save to save the changes or Cancel to exit without saving.

 As for new system services any changes or deleting of existing ones have to be synchronized, too.
-Go to Menu->System ->Synchronize system files to do so.
+Proceed as described in Synchronize Files to do so.

 Apart from document storage in a file system, imperia supports different SQL databases (RDBMS):

 - MS-SQL (2005 version or higher)

 Other databases as Informix or SyBase may be used after enquiry.
 The necessary changes to the settings of a document storage can be done for a fee.